 With its Heinrich Wieland Prize, the Boehringer Ingelheim Foundation honours distinguished scientists from around the world for their outstanding research on biologically active molecules and systems in the fields of chemistry, biochemistry, and physiology as well as their clinical importance.
 Endowed with 100,000 euros, the prize is named after chemist and Nobel laureate Heinrich Otto Wieland (1877–1957) and has been awarded since 1964.
 It is among the world’s most important research prizes endowed by a German foundation.
-Four of its laureates have subsequently also received a Nobel Prize.
+As of 2022, five of its laureates have subsequently also received a Nobel Prize.
 The Heinrich Wieland Prize award ceremony is held in conjunction with a scientific symposium.
 Each year, the foundation publishes a public call for nominations.
 Deadline for nominations is:

 June 1 of the year prior to the award.

-Board of Trustees of the Heinrich Wieland Prize.
+Board of Trustees of the Heinrich Wieland Prize

 - Prof. Dr Dirk Trauner – New York University, USA